-The bakery was just beginning to wind down from the lunch rush leaving two winded employees behind the counter.
+The bakery was just beginning to wind down from lunch rush leaving two winded employees behind the counter.
 “Let’s go out tonight.”
-Indigo decided while stretching their arms high above their head.
+Indigo decided, stretching their arms high above their head.
 “Oh yeah?
 Where?”
 Mari asked, busy putting fresh pastries in the display.
 “The usual?”
 Indigo offered.
 Mari was squinting to better clean out crumbs when she laughed, “Okay.
 Which one though?”

-The man wasn’t that much taller than her with a sullen expression seemingly etched permanently on his features and bleak eyes staring down uninterested.
+The man wasn’t that much taller than her with a sullen expression and bleak eyes staring down uninterested.
 “Black coffee, but not too bitter.”
-His voice was deep almost sounded…compressed to her. “…Okay.”
+His voice was deep, almost sounding…compressed. “…Okay.”
 Mari began to ring him up, “Do you have any allergies?
 She cast him a brief glance.
 “No.” He answered plainly.
-Mari nodded to herself and finished ringing him up, but before she could even announce the total he was already handing over money. “-Thanks,” Mari smiled, “It’ll be right up.”
+Mari nodded to herself and finished ringing him up, but before she could even announce the total he was already handing over payment. “-Thanks,” Mari smiled, “It’ll be right up.”
 Leaving to brew his coffee she felt Indigo at her side.
 “Black coffee, but not too bitter?”
-Mari bit her bottom lip while running her eyes across possible additives.
+Mari bit her bottom lip while running her gaze across possible additives.
 “And he has no idea what he likes.
 Every time it’s a shit show.”
 Indigo rolled their eyes, “Good luck.”
 Indigo quickly stepped away to help the next customer leaving Mari to fend for herself.

 “Okay!”
 Mari popped up at the end of the counter with a cup in hand.
 “One black coffee, but not too bitter.”
 Handing over the cup she watched him take a sip to get…no response.
 He simply walked away and left.
 “I guess it was okay then?”
 She murmured to herself.
 “You won’t know until next time you try to take his order.”
 Indigo pipped up.
 “Well then…” Mari shrugged, “I’m going to assume I knocked it out of the park.”
 She clicked her tongue for emphasis.
 “Mhm.
 Just wait.
 I’ve been trying to make the perfect blend for over a month now.”
 Indigo sighed.
 “There.
 There.”
 Mari gave them a pat on the shoulder.
 “Oh, piss off.”
 Indigo chuckled before getting back to work.